Skip to main content

 Checks run first.
 If any check fails, criteria are skipped (fail-fast).

-Point at a JSONL file where each row becomes a separate run.
-Both dataset and input_field are required:
+Point at a JSONL file where each row becomes a separate case.
+Use cases for the file and input for the field selector:

 id: booking_variations